 - Corn meal: Adding a layer of corn meal between the pizza dough and the pizza pan helps keep the pizza from sticking while it bakes.

 - Shredded sharp cheddar cheese: Of course, you can also use traditional mozzarella cheese, but sharp cheddar really compliments the pulled pork.
+You can also use a combination of cheeses.

 - Leftover pulled pork: You can use plain pulled pork or sauce laden pork.
 You can also use carnitas.
 I love using my leftovers from my crispy oven pulled pork.